-- After the visit to your home, if your application is approved, you will receive a telephone call from a staff member who will try to match you with the available Dobies that fit your circumstances.
+After the visit to your home, if your application is approved, you will receive a telephone call from a staff member who will try to match you with the available Dobes that fit your circumstances.

-- You will be required to license your Dobie, provide shelter, food, yearly vaccinations, heartworm testing and medication, and medical care.
-Most importantly, you must intend to make the Dobie you adopt a member of your family.
+You will be required to license your Dobe, provide shelter, food, yearly vaccinations, heartworm testing and medication, and medical care.
+Most importantly, you must intend to make the Dobe you adopt a member of your family.

 Shortly after the adoption, a staff member will call you, and again a while later, to assist with any problems you may be having in integrating the Dobe into your household.
 Never hesitate to contact your Adoption Coordinator with questions or problems.
 It is easier to address such problems as they occur rather than at some later time.
 We ask that you stay in touch with us and maintain your current address with us in the event your Dobe is ever lost and tracked to DRU.